 If you feel ugly, your shadow holds your disowned beauty.

 If you see yourself as always good and kind, hidden in your shadow is your unrecognised capacity for meanness, selfishness and cruelty.

 It can be very helpful to be familiar with your shadow.
 It can open up more richness and depth in your experience of yourself, and it can also help you have compassion for other people (even the ones who seem very different to yourself).Getting familiar with your 'Shadow' can open up more richness & depth inside.
 Here's one easy way...
 Click To Tweet

 5 Build on what you discover

 It can be enormously helpful to follow through on your puppet work by spending a bit of time reflecting and recording through drawing or writing, so that any insights you gained don’t disappear.
 Bear in mind that there will be other aspects of you that might emerge in puppet work at other times, or with other puppets.

 If you encountered a puppet that was very critical of you, I’d recommend that you contact a therapist or counsellor who specialises in working with the Inner Critic.
-A lot can be done to disarm the critical part of you and strengthen your inner confidence.
+A lot can be done to loosen the critical part of you, and strengthen your inner confidence.

-If puppet work appeals to you, have a go*.
+If puppet work appeals to you, and isn’t contra-indicated*, have a go.
 I’d love to hear how you found it, in the comments below.
-In another article I’ll be giving some stories as examples of how puppets can be used in the therapy room.
-You might be surprised at how much variety there can be!

 This article is meant for informational purposes only and is not a substitute for medical or psychological evaluation or treatment.
 If you are concerned about your mental or physical health, please see a doctor or mental health professional to address your concerns.
 If you are experiencing suicidal thoughts or actions, please seek emergency treatment immediately.